learn-co-students/dc-web-082718/50-deployment_lecture/Readme.md

 Control differences between different 'Environments'

   - what url to fetch?
   - what database to connect to?
   - do different things with errors
   - might not actually hit external service
   - ...

 Frontend changes

-- faster,
+  - faster
   - error display
   - remove development features

 Environments

   - Development - local (i.e. your computer)
   - Test - local testing

   - Continuous Integration / way to run your tests before deploying new code
   - lots of services to do this

   - Production
     - (Staging) - pretend deployment environment
       users don't see it, but otherwise, basically the same as production

 * Deployment Pipeline